top of page

 Location Within Illinois

-• Chicago and metro areas: Higher liability exposure, more traffic-related risks
+• Chicago metro area: Higher liability exposure and traffic risks

-• Rural regions: Lower traffic exposure but still affected by equipment and jobsite risks
+• Rural Illinois: Lower traffic exposure but still equipment-heavy risks

 Illinois-Specific Insurance Requirements for Asphalt Contractors